 and

-(b) seal up the several packets and endorse the same with a description and the number of the contents thereof respectively, and the name of the counting place and the date of the polling, and sign the endorsement, and forthwith forward the said packets to the Returning Officer.
+(b) seal up the several packets and endorse the same with a description and the number of the contents thereof respectively, and the name of the counting place and the date of the polling, and sign the endorsement, and forthwith forward the said packets to the returning officer.

-(c) The packet containing the used ballot papers shall be sealed before the scrutineers, if any, present at the count, and any scrutineer who desires so to do shall be permitted by the Assistant Returning Officer to affix his seal upon such packet.
+(c) The packet containing the used ballot papers shall be sealed before the scrutineers, if any, present at the count, and any scrutineer who desires so to do shall be permitted by the assistant returning officer to affix his seal upon such packet.

 [Section 142 amended by No. 44 of 1911 s.
 35; No. 59 of 1919 s.
 5; No. 58 of 1961 s.
 17; No. 68 of 1964 s.
 28; No. 40 of 1987 s.
 68 and 84; No. 79 of 1987 s.
 78; No. 36 of 2000 s.
 68.]

 142A.
-Appointment of Assistant Returning Officers for counting early, absent and provisional votes
+Appointment of assistant returning officers for counting early, absent and provisional votes

-(1) The Electoral Commissioner may appoint Assistant Returning Officers for the purpose of counting, under the direction of the Electoral Commissioner, votes cast at general polling places, early and absent votes and provisional votes cast under section 119(4a), 122(2), or 122A.
+(1) The Electoral Commissioner may appoint assistant returning officers for the purpose of counting, under the direction of the Electoral Commissioner, votes cast at general polling places, early and absent votes and provisional votes cast under section 119(4a), 122(2), or 122A.

-(2) Each such Assistant Returning Officer shall certify in writing addressed to the Returning Officer of the district concerned, the number of votes or first preference votes, as the case may be, given for each candidate on the ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2), or 122A counted by him.
+(2) Each such assistant returning officer shall certify in writing addressed to the returning officer of the district concerned, the number of votes or first preference votes, as the case may be, given for each candidate on the ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2), or 122A counted by him.

-(3) Any such Assistant Returning Officer may communicate to the Returning Officer of the district concerned, the number of votes or first preference votes, as the case may be, given for each candidate on the ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2) or 122A counted by him, and the Returning Officer in ascertaining the result of the poll may act upon the information so received.
+(3) Any such assistant returning officer may communicate to the returning officer of the district concerned, the number of votes or first preference votes, as the case may be, given for each candidate on the ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2) or 122A counted by him, and the returning officer in ascertaining the result of the poll may act upon the information so received.

-(4) Each such Assistant Returning Officer shall, as soon as possible after completing the count of the votes on such ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2), or 122A, transmit the same in the prescribed manner to the Returning Officer of the district concerned.
+(4) Each such assistant returning officer shall, as soon as possible after completing the count of the votes on such ballot papers used for voting at general polling places, early and absent voters’ ballot papers and ballot papers used for provisional voting under section 119(4a), 122(2), or 122A, transmit the same in the prescribed manner to the returning officer of the district concerned.

 [Section 142A inserted by No. 63 of 1948 s.
 21; amended by No. 58 of 1951 s.
 18; No. 57 of 1952 s.
 11; No. 40 of 1987 s.
 69 and 84; No. 79 of 1987 s.
 63; No. 36 of 2000 s.
 48(1), 52 and 68.]

-143. Returning Officer to ascertain result of poll
+143. Returning officer to ascertain result of poll

-(1) The Returning Officer for the district shall, in manner hereinafter provided, ascertain the total number of votes given for each candidate.
+(1) The returning officer for the district shall, in manner hereinafter provided, ascertain the total number of votes given for each candidate.

 [(2) deleted]